 Full fake teeth dentures are held in place by suction and muscles in the face and mouth.
 An adhesive helps to anchor a denture that may not have the stability the patient desires.
 This could be a result of a “flat ridge,” a condition seen in long-time denture wearers, or an individual who has just received a denture for the first time.
 There is often an early training period when the patient is not yet comfortable with dentures, and temporary use of adhesive can help.
 However, it is usually not a satisfactory answer to an ongoing problem.
 Four or more dental implants can be strategically placed in the jawbone to moor the denture securely.

-What types of dentures are available for patients?
-All the dentures from Laser Dental Associates are custom made to fit the needs of that individual patient.
-They can make the dentures with a conventional base, which is typically pink acrylic.
-They can make dentures with a clear base where the underlying pink tissue shines through.
-They can use custom teeth if the individual wants a particular shape, size and color of teeth.
-They can also customize dentures to make them look more “lifelike” such as placing gold fillings in the back teeth.
-They have even placed dental tattoos in the front denture teeth to have a very custom look!
+- What types of dentures are available?
+All dentures from LaserDentalAssociates.com are custom made to fit the needs of the individual patient.
+Our team can create dentures with a conventional base, which is typically pink acrylic.
+They can also craft dentures with a clear base where the patient’s own underlying gum tissue shows through.
+The doctor can design each tooth individually if the patient wants a particular shape, size, and color of teeth.
+Dr. Rosner and Dr. Pepa can also customize dentures to make them look more authentic, such as placing gold fillings in the back teeth.
+They have even placed dental tattoos in the front denture teeth for a one-of-a-kind look!